idvorkin/idvorkin.github.io/_d/facebook.md

 ### Managers don't tell employees what to work on

 Instead, they help employees evaluate what projects they should use.
 They clarify the needs of the team and larger org, and help employees evaluate which projects are a good fit for their interests, the business, and their growth needs.
-It is the employee's choice though, and regardless of their choice the manager will help the employee be successful.
+It is the employee's choice though, and regardless of their choice, the manager will help the employee be successful.

 ### Inclusion and Diversity